 Watershed management and restoration would seek to implement multi-benefit projects that enhance precipitation retention and infiltration (i.e., reducing runoff), reduce fuel loads, and support ecosystem services such as reducing peak flood flows and enhancing summer baseflows.
-Projects could be identified on a watershed wide scale or to focus on specific areas.
+Projects could be identified on a watershed-wide scale or to focus on specific areas.
 A focus on specific areas may allow for more feasible projects that are easier to evaluate with respect to effectiveness.
-As an example of a focus on a specific area of the watershed, upland management, as described further below, could include forest/meadow restoration, thinning of vegetation, road improvements or removal, and soil decompaction (i.e., goal of increasing waterretention in the soils).
+As an example of a focus on a specific area of the watershed, upland management, as described further below, could include forest/meadow restoration, thinning of vegetation, road improvements or removal, and soil decompaction (i.e., goal of increasing water retention in the soils).

-1079 In addition, projects to enhance wetlands and meadows could better retain water to support and Knutson Meadow that successfully recharged groundwater levels.

-1080 GDEs.
-The US Forest Service implemented meadow restoration projects at Perazzo Meadow
+In addition, projects to enhance wetlands and meadows could better retain water to support GDEs.
+For example, the US Forest Service implemented meadow restoration projects at Perazzo Meadow and Knutson Meadow.

-1082 In the Sierra Nevada, snowmelt from higher elevations serves as the main source of water that 1083 recharges groundwater aquifers in the valleys of the range, particularly for valleys that receive lower annual precipitation such as Sierra Valley.
-Snow accumulates in high-elevation forests 1084 1085 during the winter and the snowmelt is typically released gradually.
-Percolation of precipitation and snowmelt to aquifers often takes several or many years depending upon the permeability of 1086 soil layers, the hydraulic gradient, and the distance between the aguifer and source 1087 1088 precipitation.
-Bedrock fissures and faults can provide a much faster path for delivery of snowmelt to aquifers, resulting in measurable increases in aquifer water tables within one year 1089 1090 of a high precipitation season.
+In the Sierra Nevada, snowmelt from higher elevations serves as the main source of water that recharges groundwater aquifers in the valleys of the range, particularly for valleys that receive lower annual precipitation such as Sierra Valley.
+Snow accumulates in high-elevation forests during the winter and the snowmelt is typically released gradually.
+Percolation of precipitation and snowmelt to aquifers often takes several or many years depending upon the permeability of soil layers, the hydraulic gradient, and the distance between the aquifer and source precipitation.
+Bedrock fissures and faults can provide a much faster path for delivery of snowmelt to aquifers, resulting in measurable increases in aquifer water tables within one year of a high precipitation season.

-1091 In the upper watershed, hydrologic connectivity is often disrupted by disturbances from historic and ongoing management practices, including logging, fire suppression, railroad building, 1092 grazing, road building, and the construction of other linear features (powerlines, pipelines, etc.) 1093 that can re-route stream and surface flows, compact soils, and have altered the natural forest 1094 condition.
-According to a watershed study prepared by Vestra (2005) the Sierra Valley 1095 watershed is 297.000 acres and "is defined... where slopes are generally less than five 1096 percent.
+In the upper watershed, hydrologic connectivity is often disrupted by disturbances from historic and ongoing management practices, including, for example, logging, fire suppression, railroad building, road building, and the construction of other linear features (powerlines, pipelines, etc.) that can re-route stream and surface flows, compact soils, and have altered the natural forest condition.
+According to a watershed study prepared by Vestra (2005), the Sierra Valley watershed is 297,000 acres and "is defined. . . where slopes are generally less than five percent.
 It includes approximately 115,000 acres or about 40 percent of the watershed."
-This 1097 1098 suggests that over half of the contributing area to the groundwater basin is in upland areas.
-1099 When rainfall and snowmelt contact the ground surface in those upland areas, that water either infiltrates or runs off.
-In areas of compacted ground, water runs off at a much greater rate than 1100 that from uncompacted ground.
-Water that leaves that site and enters a watercourse is no 1101 1102 longer available for infiltration and potential groundwater recharge.
-As the precipitation regime changes due to climate change, it is expected that more precipitation will fall as rain rather than 1103 snow within and around Sierra Valley which could result in an increase in erosion and runoff, 1104 making restoration efforts geared at increasing infiltration and protecting against erosion 1105 increasingly important.
-1106
+This suggests that over half of the contributing area to the groundwater basin is in upland areas.
+When rainfall and snowmelt contact the ground surface in those upland areas, that water either infiltrates or runs off.
+In areas of compacted ground, water runs off at a much greater rate than that from uncompacted ground.
+Water that leaves that site and enters a watercourse is no longer available for infiltration and potential groundwater recharge.
+As the precipitation regime changes due to climate change, it is expected that more precipitation will fall as rain rather than snow within and around Sierra Valley which could result in an increase in erosion and runoff, making restoration efforts geared at increasing infiltration and protecting against erosion increasingly important.